ChicoState/ux-Tunes-to-Sheets/README.md

-!!!
-NOTE: Delete all parts of this file surrounded by three exclamation marks (including the exclamation marks themselves) and replace them with the appropriate content -- they are only instructions and shouldn't be in your report!!!

-# !!!Project Name!!!
+# Project Name

-!!!Brief introduction to the project and the problem it is intended to solve!!!
+Tune-to-Sheets is a project focused on developing software that converts instrument sounds into sheet music.
+The main goal is to help musician, who want an easier way to turn their musical ideas into readable sheet music without struggling with traditional notation tools.

 ## UX Team Members

-* **[Arnav Jain](!!!https://usabilityengineering.github.io/ux-journal-D3bugo7/!!!)** - !!!Sketches,Analysis,Finding, evaluation !!!
+* **[Arnav Jain](!!!https://usabilityengineering.github.io/ux-journal-D3bugo7/!!!)** - Sketches,Analysis,Finding, evaluation
 * **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!Sketches,Analysis,Findings,evaluation!!!
 * **[Person C](!!!URL to Person C's published portfolio!!!)** - !!!Sketches,Analysis,Finding, evaluation!!!

 # User-Centered Design Artifacts

-!!!For the following, add a PDF of your artifact to the repository and replace the # with the file name!!!
+For the following, add a PDF of your artifact to the repository and replace the # with the file name

 * [Personas and Scenarios](personas/)
 * [Sketches and Diagrams](sketches/)